-Therefore, the Panel finds that the disputed domain name <bourse-acceuil.com> is confusingly similar to the Complainant's trademark.
-Accordingly, the Complainant have made out the first of the three elements that they must establish.
+Therefore, the Panel finds that the disputed domain name is confusingly similar to the Complainant's trademark.
+Accordingly, the Complainant has made out the first of the three elements that it must establish.

 2. No rights or legitimate interests

 Under paragraph 4(a)(ii) of the Policy, the Complainant has the burden of establishing that the Respondent has no rights or legitimate interests in respect of the disputed domain name.